iaballa/cse15l-lab-reports/week1labreportresubmit.md

-# How to Log in to the UCSD Remote Computers
+# How to Log in to the UCSD Remote Computers by Ilia Aballa

 After retrieving your ieng6 specific account information at this link: [UCSD Account Retrieval](https://sdacs.ucsd.edu/~icc/index.php)